vanHeemstraCreations/movie-digital-twin/300/100/700/200/README.md

 # 200 - Inciting Incident

 Something must happen at the very beginning of the story - an event that throws the lead character's life out of balance.
 That something is the **Inciting Incident**.

+In the story Digital Twin, the Inciting Incident is when there is a news report that the workload for the near future (tomorrow) will double in size.
+At the same time, the position in the queue at the IT support line is taking very far from being helped, and very slow.